binance-chain/docs-site/docs/governance.md

 ```

 #### Add deposit for a Proposal
-In current Binance Chain Testnet, the max deposit period is **two weeks**.
+In current Binance Chain Testnet, the max deposit period is **two days**.
 After submitting a proposal, you have two weeks to increase your deposit, otherwise your proposal will not go to voting period and get rejected directly.

 Please note the amount is  boosted by **1e8** for decimal part.